Riadhlaroui/Banking/README.md

 https://atlas-banking.vercel.app/

 ## Sign Up:
-to sign up the use this values:
+Make suer to use this values when signing up:

 -Postal Code: 12345